 PUBLIC HOLIDAY NOTE: We generally do not open on public holiday weekends, however this depends on available volunteers.
 Unless you have been informed otherwise, assume we won't be there on public holiday weekends.

 HOT WEATHER NOTE: We will not open the shed if the temperature is forecast to go near or over 38 degress.
 (The shed is like an oven.)

 There are also occasional BikeShed working bees and clean ups on other days of the week, but we cannot sell bikes or help with bike repairs on these days.
 We only help people with their bikes on Fri, Sat and Sunday when the shed is open.

-The shed is chaotic and dirty place with grease covered items being carried around by very distracted people so your clothes will almost cerrtainly get grease on them.
-Additionally, sharp, dangerous or heavy items are dropped every day, and they might land on your feet.
+The shed is chaotic and dirty place with grease covered items being carried around by very distracted people so your clothes will almost certainly get grease on them.
+Additionally, sharp, dangerous or heavy items are dropped every day and they might land on your feet.